ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_Coursera/instructions.md

 {: codeblock}

 # Deploy guestbook app from the OpenShift internal registry
 As discussed in the course, IBM Cloud Container Registry scans images for common vulnerabilities and exposures to ensure that images are secure.
-But OpenShift also provides an internal registry—recall the discussion of image streams and image stream tags.
+But OpenShift also provides an internal registry -- recall the discussion of image streams and image stream tags.
 Using the internal registry has benefits too.
 For example, there is less latency when pulling images for deployments.
-What if we could use both—IBM Cloud Container Registry to scan our images and then automatically import those images to the internal registry for lower latency?
+What if we could use both—use IBM Cloud Container Registry to scan our images and then automatically import those images to the internal registry for lower latency?

 1. Create an image stream that points to your image in IBM Cloud Container Registry.
 ```